navarroje/navarroje/README.md

     color: #F6D0E5;
     font-size: 1.5em;
     margin-top: -15px; /* Pull it closer to the main title */
-    text-align: center; /* Center align for a landing page feel */
+    text-align: left; /* Center align for a landing page feel */

   }